Projects per year

 -

-Association between a genetic index for lameness resistance and the incidence of claw horn lesions in Holstein cows
+Association between a genetic index for digital dermatitis resistance and the presence of digital dermatitis, heel horn erosion and interdigital hyperplasia in Holstein cows

 Prizes